dgaydukov/cert-spring5/files/spring5.md

     }
 }
 ```
-Since variable name is `newPrinter`, it autowire it as `NewPrinter` bean.
+Since variable name is `newPrinter`, it injects it as `NewPrinter` bean.
 If you change it to `oldPrinter` then `OldPrinter` would be injected.
 If you change it anything else, you got `NoUniqueBeanDefinitionException`.

 `@Qualifier` work as and.
-So if we have bean with multiple qualifiers only those that are include both would be autowired
+So if we have bean with multiple qualifiers only those that are include both would be injected
 ```java
 import org.springframework.beans.factory.annotation.Autowired;
 import org.springframework.context.annotation.AnnotationConfigApplicationContext;